rp3tya/esp4home/esphome/euroster3000tx.README.md

 ![Euroster TX in RTL](https://github.com/rp3tya/esp4home/raw/master/esphome/euroster3000tx.rtl.png)

 Note the number displayed as `data` and the heating status on your thermostat.
 Now, modify the target temperature on the unit to toggle the heating.
 Wait for approximately a minute and when the next message is displayed, it should give a different `data` value.
 These are the ON/OFF codes of your unit.
-If you live in a crowded area make sure you did not record some neighbour's codes, for example by removing the batteries (no messages should be detected by rtl_433 for at least a minute).
+If you live in a crowded area make sure you did not record some neighbour's codes, for example remove the batteries (no messages should be detected by rtl_433 for at least a minute).
 Do not replace the batteries in the thermostat from this point as it will interfere with the new controller!

+Concerned about security?
+You are right!

 ## daily schedule
 Use the `esphome.euroster3000tx_configure_schedule` service to change the default schedule.
 Parameters: